-Noisy Planet, and the National Institute on Deafness and Other Communication Disorders, our parent organization, have created new, free, shareable resources to explain and demonstrate why, when, and how to wear hearing protectors to help hold on to your hearing for a lifetime.
+Noisy Planet and our parent organization, the National Institute on Deafness and Other Communication Disorders (NIDCD), have created free, shareable resources to explain and demonstrate why, when, and how to wear hearing protectors to help hold on to your hearing for a lifetime.

 Sounds can harm your hearing when they are too loud and last too long.
 The louder the sound, the quicker it can damage your hearing.
 You can protect your hearing by:

 - Moving away from the noise, when possible.

 - Wearing hearing protectors, such as earplugs or earmuffs.

 Sometimes you can’t easily avoid the noise or control the volume.
 That’s when earplugs or protective earmuffs—two types of hearing protectors—can help prevent hearing damage.
 Noisy Planet recommends that you wear hearing protectors any time sound levels reach at least 85 A-weighted decibels.
 (Learn about the decibel levels of common sounds and download a smartphone app to measure noise levels.)

 Earmuff hearing protectors are among the easiest ways to protect your hearing.
 If you’re on Facebook, Twitter, or Pinterest, share the word about hearing protectors with this GIF, which shows a preteen protecting her hearing from loud music.
 It’s also available in Spanish.